 Heirloom plants vary in size and color.
 In addition, your harvests from heirloom plants may be unpredictable.
 Because heirlooms are usually local, they tend to be the best variety for the region in which they were bred.
 They have built up resistance to local pests and diseases.

 Heirloom seeds have another advantage over hybrids in that they are true to type, which means that heirloom plants are identical to their parent plants.
 Being true to type means that breeders can select the best-performing plants each season.

 Are heirloom peppers more nutritious than other peppers?

 Nutrient density is not one of the criteria used to select hybrid pepper plants.
 As a result, hybrid peppers tend to fall short when it comes to important compounds.

 Studies have shown that vegetables produced via conventional breeding contained a much lower concentration of nutrients when compared to heirloom vegetables.
 The higher the yield of a plant, the lower the mineral density.
 Hybrid plants are often selected for their yield.
 The inverse relationship between a plant’s yield and its nutrient density is called the genetic dilution effect.

 Do heirloom peppers taste better?

 Characteristics like flavor are not high priorities for commercial breeders.
 Instead, they focus on factors like shelf life and how well a pepper variety travels.
 Commercial peppers are selected for characteristics like disease resistance and high yield rather than for how good they taste.
-Flavor is often not a primary factor.
+The flavor is often not a primary factor.

 In comparison, many heirloom pepper varieties are bred specifically for their flavor.
-A farmer would simply plant the seeds from last season’s best-tasting peppers and over time develop a highly flavorful pepper.
+A farmer would simply plant the seeds from last season’s best-tasting peppers and, over time, develop a highly flavorful pepper.
 If you’re looking for the tastiest possible pepper, go with an heirloom.